The Ghost in the Machine

 “We say no to almost everything.
 When you get as large as we are, it’s easy to think you can do anything or everything — and it’s just not true.” - Apple’s Eddy Cue to CNBC

-The global success of the new F1 film wasn’t just entertainment.
-It was positioning — a runway for Apple TV’s Formula One rights deal beginning this weekend in Melbourne.
+The global success of the F1 film wasn’t just entertainment.
+It was positioning — a runway for Apple TV+’s Formula One rights deal.
+As Liberty Media CEO Derek Chang put it:

 “We don’t focus on reach in an archaic definition of how many people are watching you on TV, but really — how do you touch your fans?
 How do you engage with your fans?” - Derek Chang